-Standard period is 4 weeks after the conservatory arrest is made, but normally longer or prolonged periods can be obtained without much difficulty.
+Standard period is 2 weeks, but normally longer or prolonged periods can be obtained without much difficulty.

-24. Do the Courts of your country acknowledge wrongful arrest?
+18. Do the Courts of your country acknowledge wrongful arrest?

-Yes.
+Yes

-25. Do the Courts of your country acknowledge the piercing and lifting of the corporate veil?

-In very limited circumstances; yes

-26. Is it possible to have a ship sold pendente lite; if so how long does it take?
+- 19. Do the Courts of your country acknowledge the piercing and lifting of the corporate veil?
+In very limited circumstances; yes - 20.
+Is it possible to have a ship sold pendente lite; if so how long does it take?

-After in a procedure on the merits or in summary proceedings an executory title has been obtained, by operation of law a conservatory arrest will transform into an executory arrest, also pending continuation of the proceedings in for instance appeal.
-An executory arrest may lead to the ship being sold through public auction.
-Such sale normally takes several months to complete.
+After an executory title has been obtained which is immediately enforceable, by operation of law a conservatory arrest will transform into an executory arrest, also pending continuation of the proceedings in for instance appeal.

-\Jan A.M.
-Burgers worked as a mate in the Netherlands Merchant Navy and in the North Sea offshore industry.
-Served as a pilot in the-Netherlands royal navy.
+Jan A.M.
+Burgers worked as a mate in the Netherlands merchant navy and in the North Sea off-shore industry.
+Served as a pilot in the Netherlands royal navy.
 Joined the bar in 1999.
 Acquired extensive experience in the fields of construction and maritime law and in local and international (arbitration) proceedings.
 Is part-time lecturer maritime law at the University of Curacao.